heregoesradio/heregoes/README.md

 abi_navigation.sat_az #satellite azimuth in North-clockwise convention
 ```

-### Find a pixel in an ABI image from latitude and longitude
+### Find pixels in an ABI image from latitude and longitude

 With an ABI L1b radiance netCDF file `abi_nc`: